com-480-data-visualization/Team-GB/Milestone1.md

 ### Exploratory Data Analysis

 We did a first analysis of our dataset in `Milestone1.ipynb` in order to get some insights about the data.
-In this document, we present the most important information from our dataset so that the reader can get a good idea of the extent and richness of our data.
+In this document, we present the most important information from our dataset so that the reader can get a good idea of its extent and richness.

 ### Related work